briansunter/graph/site/src/content/logseq/five-minute-journal.md

 17. What topic could you give a 20-minute presentation on without any preparation?

-18. What’s something that a lot of people are missing out on because they don’t k about it?
+18. What’s something that a lot of people are missing out on because they don’t know about it?

 19. What are some of your guilty pleasures?